 CEH Practical | None | 6 hours | 3 years | 550 USD (but if you are lucky to get the discount it is 100 USD) |

-OSCP | None | 24 hours hands-on exam + 24 hours to submit the report | Does not expire | Starting at 999 USD (30 days lab access) |
+OSCP | None | 24 hours hands-on exam + 24 hours to submit the report | Does not expire | Starting at 1599 USD (90 days lab access) |

 Even though both of the exams are hands-on and requires practical skills to pass, OSCP is way harder than the CEH Practical.
 Offensive security is known for its rigorous exams, and even though CEH Practical is not that easy and requires knowledge and skills, OSCP is in another category.
 Another EC-Council exam, LPT (Master), might be an alternative to OSCP.
 I am not familiar with this exam, but there is a review of someone having both certificates, LPT and OSCP.

-On Reddit or various forums, you might often see that the CEH Practical is often called as an easier version of the OSCP.
-While I had not taken the OSCP exam yet, I believe this is true.
 You will pass the Practical exam if you will put enough effort into learning tools and methodologies covered in the official material.
-But, according to the various reviews, OSCP requires more than that.
+But with the OSCP it is harder than that.
 It requires thinking out of the box.
+You must know how to use tools, understand the hacking concepts, and where to focus as otherwise you will waste a lot of time on rabbit holes.
 And the fact that the time frame for solving the OSCP tasks is 4 times bigger than the Practical’s, speaks for itself.
-However, the OSCP costs more, unless you are lucky to get the voucher.

-Are CEH exams still prestigious, and is the CEH Practical worth it?
+Is the CEH Practical worth it?

 It is true that EC-Council once in a while gets criticism from the community.
 And there are reasons behind this criticism.
 Recently there were a few incidents – plagiarism by EC-Council, and sexism in their advertisements.
 And sadly there were similar cases in the past.